Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/dimensional_shackles.md

+---
+category: items
+layout: page
 name: Dimensional Shackles
-type: item
+tag: item

-# Dimensional Shackles
+title: Dimensional Shackles
+---

 _Wondrous item, rare_

 You can use an action to place these shackles on an incapacitated creature.
 The shackles adjust to fit a creature of Small to Large size.
 In addition to serving as mundane manacles, the shackles prevent a creature bound by them from using any method of extradimensional movement, including teleportation or travel to a different plane of existence.
 They don't prevent the creature from passing through an interdimensional portal.